Academy Bridge, Venice

 Architectural Features

-Single-Arch Design: The bridge features a single, high wooden arch spanning 48 meters (157 feet) across the Grand Canal, with a maximum height of approximately 10 meters (33 feet) to allow passage for vaporetti, gondolas, and other boats.
-The arch’s steep incline creates a dramatic profile, offering unobstructed views of the canal.
+Single High Arch: The bridge boasts a single, sweeping wooden arch that stretches approximately 48 meters (157 feet) across the Grand Canal.
+Its peak rises to about 10 meters (33 feet) above the water, providing ample clearance for vaporetti (water buses), gondolas, traditional boats, and even larger vessels.
+The steep incline creates a dramatic silhouette against the Venetian sky, while offering pedestrians sweeping, unobstructed panoramas of the canal.

 Design Elements